TestAccount2781/test-project/README.md

 <img title-image="gitFirstCommit" alt="gitFirstCommit" src="imgs/gitFirstCommit.png">

 We also want to ensure that our first commit points to the main branch.
 By default, the first branch of a GitHub repository is always the main branch.
-Use the following command to ensure the commit will sent to the main branch.
+Use the following command to ensure the commit will be sent to the main branch.

     git branch -M main